vosjo/nnaps/docs/userguide/mesa_2h5.rst

 .. option:: add_stopping_condition (boolean)

-    When true, the stopping criteria of MESA will be extracted from the log_file and included in the hdf5 file.
+    When true, the stopping criteria of MESA will be extracted from the :option:`log_file` and included in the hdf5 file.

 .. option:: profile_files (list)

     A list of which profile files to include.
-If empty or not included all profile files that can be identified using the profile_pattern keyword will be included.
+If empty or not included all profile files that can be identified using the :option:`profile_pattern` keyword will be included.

 .. option:: profiles_path (str)